 Advantages of Engineered Fabric Structures

-Recent innovations in material technology have allowed for the development of highly-portable building technologies capable of withstanding prolonged use in extreme environments.
+Recent innovations in engineering and material technology have allowed for the development of highly-portable building technologies capable of withstanding prolonged use in extreme environments.
 The old concept of the “canvas tent” – a cloth being strung over a handful of support poles or draped over a taut rope – is a thing of the past.
 New and long-lasting composite membranes create weatherproof structures that offer free-span interiors for nearly any type of building application.

 Careful attention should be given to understand the difference between a fabric structure from a company that relies on ‘blanket statements’ to imply their fabric building is engineered and capable of withstanding up to a certain wind and snow load versus companies that custom design and engineer individual building systems to meet and exceed site-specific conditions, as well as adhere to local and international building code (IBC) for an unmatched level of safety and durability.

 Typically, fabric building companies that choose to mass produce overseas are focused on cost savings, not creating one-of-a-kind building solutions designed to meet customer specific requirements.
 This strategy relies on customer’s choosing the appropriate building solution that will meet their local or international building code (IBC) for safety.

 Companies like Alaska Structures offer a unique approach.
 They have been engineering high-performance building systems for nearly 50 years.
 These individually tailored and custom-built structures are designed to meet a customer’s specific building requirements.
 Nearly every facet of their building design is well-planned to address functional or environmental challenges, and then engineered to meet local or IBC to provide an unmatched level of safety.
 These strong and durable structures are perfectly adapted for quickly establishing remote camp systems and workforce accommodations such as modular offices, dining facilities, and survival shelters in locations with extreme weather conditions.